reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 }

-On the other hand, in the constructor of the VM, we would define the logic declaratively.
-In this example, we define an observable that responds to changes in FirstName and LastName, uses a selector to concatenate both properties, and finally projects them onto the FullName property.
+On the other hand, in the VM constructor we would define the logic declaratively.
+In this example, we define an observable that responds to changes in FirstName and LastName, uses a selector to concatenate both properties, and finally projects them into the FullName property.

 public MyViewModel()